ra3738/image-repo/README.md

 Unzip the images.zip file and place both the images folder and the resnet model in the 'public' directory

+Next open a command-line window and run `yarn install` In the public directory run `pip install -r requirements.txt`

-Next open a command-line window and run `yarn start-flask-api` from the root directory to start the server.
+Next run `yarn start-flask-api` from the root directory to start the server.

 Open a new command-line window and run `yarn start` to run the app.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.